 “I was born to design characters and environments for a Legend of Zelda game,” says Trent Kaniuga at the outset of his latest video, Trent’s Zelda Dream Project.
 Through the magic of sponsorship, now he can.
 We’ve sponsored the latest video on his YouTube stream, which tackles a full-on reimagining of that most iconic of Zelda characters, Link.

-Link is a great character to redesign because there have been so many iterations of the character created by Shigeru Miyamoto when Zelda first burst onto the scene over 30 years ago.
+Link is a great character to redesign because there have been so many iterations of the character created by Shigeru Miyamoto when Legend of Zelda first burst onto the scene over 30 years ago.
 What defines the character of Link?
 As Trent explains, the trick is to start by isolating one or two defining elements of the character.

 Creating a More ‘Tribal’ Link

 For any iteration of Link, the style of the hair is important, as are the over-the-top sideburns and pointy ears.
 Green colors are in theory important, although the game does provide different outfits or “skins” so you’re not completely restricted by color.
 The Master Sword is vitally important.
 Trent wanted to make his Link more of a tribal warrior, more of a monster hunter in the woods.
 He added some pronounced face painting and made sure that he detailed the leather, armor, and costume details with lots of tribal signs and runes.